bradegan/CS5007/Assignment1_ShellScript_Assembly/part2/README.md

 1. The bug is a segmentation fault.
 2. What line did the bug occur?
 Line 10.
 3. What is the fix for the bug?
-You have to malloc space for thing you moved. initialize variable
+You have to malloc space for thing you moved before initialize variable.
+Or youre pointing to the wrong memory location.

 ## Aside: Core dump